 Crossfire Jr Program

 The Crossfire Junior Program (CJP) is intended for players that are looking for a more structured soccer environment.
 Previous soccer experience is highly recommended.
 Teams will be formed after players participate in a one day tryout session.
-Every player will be assigned to a team.
-Coaches will assign players based upon where they are in their soccer development process.
+The Crossfire Jr Program is now Cost Free.
+We will form a limited amount of teams based upon player performance at tryouts.